Amorphous Calcium Carbonate is Taking Over

-As humanity continues to release more and more carbon dioxide into our atmosphere, a lot of this carbon dioxide is traded into our hydrosphere which causes ocean acidification.
+As humanity continues to release more and more carbon dioxide into our atmosphere, much is absorbed by the marine environment causing the sea to become more acidic over time through a process called ocean acidification.
 Ocean acidification (OA) happens when carbon dioxide dissolves in water creating carbonic acid which then dissociates to bicarbonate and a free hydrogen atom.
-The addition of free hydrogen atoms in the ocean is what causes our oceans to become more acidic.
+The addition of all these free hydrogen atoms is what is slowing causing our oceans to become more acidic.
 However, some of these free hydrogen atoms are also reacting with carbonate ions to make bicarbonate.
 This process is shown below:

 H₂CO₃ ↔ H⁺ + HCO₃⁻ (bicarbonate)